 These are the simple moves of breakdancing.
 You can even try a variation on the given steps that involves the crab position.
 You can just put your right hand on the floor behind and not both your hands, thus, not getting into the crab position.

 As you get into the next step, switch your hands quickly, that is, lift off your right hand and put the left hand on the floor, as you move your legs.
 You need to remain light on your feet and once you master these moves, try doing it counterclockwise.

 Dos and Don'ts

 Please do not think that these are very easy moves to learn.
 You will need your joints to be strong enough to withstand the power moves, and after months of brushing you can do these steps as a pro.
-The following instructions need to be followed by children, and need to be practiced by adults as well, before trying the above 6 step dance moves.
+Here are instructions need to be followed by children, and need to be practiced by adults as well, before trying the given 6 step dance moves.